Theresa O'Shea

 Beyond Nerja, as you near the Granada coast, the beaches become wilder and more rugged.
 Cala del Pino nudist beach is at the bottom of a verdant cliff-side and form s part of the Acantilados de Maro-Cerro Gordo Natural Area.
 Access is down a rough track: five minutes to get down, 15-20 to puff back up.
 But if you're after the nature in naturism and you're happy to haul your picnic and beach gear, then this is the place for you.
 Although it's mostly stony, there is a narrow sandy strip, so get there early to claim your spot.
 The sea can be rough, which makes it great fun for wave-jumping, less so for swimming.
 Mostly a youngish Spanish crowd.

-Coming from Nerja on the N-340, once you've passed Maro, look out for the signposts for the Acantilados de Maro-Cerro Gordo Natural Park and Cala del Pino.
-Leave your car there and walk down, preferably NOT in flip-flops.
+Coming from Nerja on the A-7, once you've passed Maro, look out for the signposts for the Acantilados de Maro-Cerro Gordo Natural Park and Cala del Pino.
+Since it is natural park you must leave your car here, and walk down, preferably NOT in flip-flops.
+As shuttle bus service is provided in the Summer.